The Art of Clean Air

 If you don’t have a forced-air system, i.e. baseboard heaters, wall air conditioners, in-floor heating, a good quality air purifier or air cleaner is essential to minimize airborne dust.
 See below for more on air purifiers or air cleaners.

 We have personally tested hundreds of vacuum models over the last decade and found that most of them leak an enormous number of fine particles.
 When we conduct an air quality assessment, the last thing we do is test the vacuum.
 We use a particle counter to measure the number of particles in the air before turning on the vacuum, during 30 seconds of vacuuming, and after the vacuum has been shut off.
 While the vacuum operates, we measure the air coming out of the exhaust opening and ask the homeowner to write those numbers down.
 After the vacuum is turned off, we once again measure the particles in the ambient air and ask the homeowner to write those down.
 The purpose of this exercise is to make sure our point gets across: Your vacuum pollutes the air every time you use it unless you have a well-designed, well-made, low emission one like the Nilfisk, Miele, or Sebo vacuums.
-Look for words like “sealed” or “low emissions” or, even better, the European S-Class filtration when shopping for a vacuum.
-Canister vacuums are preferable as they are better sealed.
+Look for words like “sealed” or “low emissions” or, even better, European S-Class filtration, when shopping for a vacuum.
+Canister vacuums are preferable as they are better sealed and they make it easier to vacuum objects or furniture surfaces.

 Air Cleaners – Air Purifiers